EPI-USE-Labs/supergrid.js/README.md

 * *minBlockWidth* (default: 1)
   The minimum amount of columns an block must span.
 Blocks can not be resized to be smaller than this.

+* *minBlockHeight* (default: 50)
+  The minimum height of a block in pixels.
+Blocks cannot be resized to have a smaller height than this.

 * *resizableBlockWidth* (default: false)
   When set to true and staticGrid is false, horizontal resizing is enabled for all blocks.
 Block widths snap to columns.